 - Manufacturer Part Number: B1

-- Comes with slip over windscreen.
+- Comes with a slip over the windscreen.

 - Priced far lower than it should be.
-Competes with mics way out of it’s range.
+Competes with mics way out of its range.
 Very underrated piece.

-- Warm low end that still has detail.
+- Warm low-end that still has detail.

 - Good for mid-range voices.